tarwn/lessthandot-hugo/blogs/content/posts/2012-04-27-continuous-delivery-adding-static-analysis.md

 ### Compiler Warnings

 Compiler warnings can be captured easily using the [Warnings Plugin][5].
-After adding it to the Jenkins server, we can open the CI job and add the checks in the “post-build Actions” section:
+After adding it to the Jenkins server, we can open the CI job and add the checks in the "post-build Actions" section:

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/Analysis_Warnings.png" title="Analysis - Compiler Warnings" /><br /> Analysis – Compiler Warnings